 Mini money hacks

-Have a debit order/automatic monthly payment for your savings
+Have a debit order/automatic monthly payments

 Buy things in bulk

-Swap the coffee for water
+Swap the cappuccino for coffee

 Get another insurance quote

 As with the name of my blog, frugality is very important.
 You want to make sure you spend your money wisely.
-You can always reveiw your medical insurance, car insurance and as I recently read, even pet insurance.
+You can always review your medical insurance, car insurance and as I recently read, even pet insurance.
 Think about it – if a simple call can save you R 200, then you can save R 2 400 per year.
 That can make a big impact on your budget!